Gheorghe A. Lăzăreanu-Lăzurică: PNC alliance

-Also in 1935, Lăzurică had formed a "Civic Organisation of Roma in Romania", of which he was also the president; he then rejoined the AGȚR, now styled "General Association of the Roma", with Marta serving on its Central Committee.
+Also in 1935, Viața Basarabiei reported that Lăzurică's "charming sketches" had been translated into Czech, and that he was still a worthy promoter of Romani literature.
+Lăzurică had by then formed a "Civic Organization of Roma in Romania", of which he was also the president; he then rejoined the AGȚR, now styled "General Association of the Roma", with Marta serving on its Central Committee.
 On September 3, 1935, when the Association organized a rally of Romani workers from Floreasca, Rahova and Tei, Lăzurică and Șerboianu were presented as co-chairmen; Zima was proclaimed leader of the Transylvanian regional wing.
 On that occasion, they issued demands that all public works be completed by teams comprising at least 70% Romanian-and-Romani workers.
 As reported by Curentul daily in October 1936, both his and the Nicolescus' electioneering was unconvincing for the mass of Romanies in Floreasca, who were living in squalid conditions.
 It cited Floreasca's Staroste as saying: "They fight each other tooth and nail for the ownership of Gypsy souls [...].
 You should be here for when they come into the hood at election time, that dogs have something to bark at!...
 I wouldn't be at all surprised if one of these days to find that Lăzurică has been elected a deputy—for he sure can talk, just as he sure can't work!"

 Lăzurică and his wife attended the 1936 Romani Congress of Kaunas as Romanian delegates, and proposed founding an international Romani newspaper.
 Gheorghe still supported Orthodox missionary work, and was again involved with the far-right, caucusing with Goga's National Christian Party (PNC) and contributing to its newspaper, Țara Noastră.
 The PNC doctrines implied that Romanies were a traditional and assimilable minority, which, unlike the Romanian Jews, posed no threat to the "Romanian bourgeoisie", and were even "useful to the Romanian nation"; he further contended that "of all foreigners, only the Romani nation [...] has sacrificed itself for [Romania] and never once betrayed her, unlike many in the Judaic nation."
 In return for such recognition, Lăzurică postulated that the PNC was deserving of the Association's electoral strength, and promised to "build a wall of granite" for the protection of his Romanian allies.
 In a February 1937 article for Manolescu-Dolj's newspaper Timpul, he stated a revised account on the Zgripți origin, depicting them as Bactrians who had rejected Brahmin customs to continue their nomadic lifestyles, and who were famed throughout Asia for their military prowess and courage.
 They had only been driven out of their homeland by Mongol invasions, splitting into three groups, only one of which was Egyptian.